PublicDataLab/fake-news-field-guide/README.md

 The repository is structured in three main folders:

 * **Assets** contains all the images, such as visualizations, protocols maps, and so on.
 They are saved in `Adobe Illustrator CC 2017`, and they are not compatible with previous versions.
 * **Layout** contains all the InDesign files needed to build the book.
-They are saved in `InDesing CC 2017`, and are not compatible with previous versions.
+They are saved in `InDesign CC 2017`, and are not compatible with previous versions.
 It also contains all the needed fonts.
 * **Texts** contains the texts for the five chapters of the book.
 They are named `Chapter_X` where X represent the number. `Chapter_0` contains cover page and the introduction, while `chapter_6` contains conclusions, glossaries and acknowledgements.
 Texts are in `.md` format, a popular markdown format.
 See below (in ***How to edit texts***) for markdown convention used in the text.
 * **Output** contains the latest build of the book in `.pdf` format, and the images for visualizations in `.jpg` format.